10X Sale

 Crisis Management started to become important after seeing occurrences of industrial and environmental crisis starting from the 1980s.
 It is assumed that it started in 1982 with Johnson and Johnson in USA when cyanide-laced Tylenol capsules killed 7 people in Chicago area.
 The company had to recall all the Tylenol capsules immediately from the market.

 We have witnessed different types of crisis.
-Be it the Union Carbide gas leak in Bhopal, India in 1984, be it the Chernobyl Nuclear Leak in 1986, be it the Tsunami in 2004, be it a terrorist attack on 9/11 2001 in NY city, be it the economic meltdown post Lehman Brothers fiasco in USA, be it the invasion of Kuwait by Iraq in 1990, be it the major oil spills in the sea, natural disasters are some of the examples of crisis the world has seen.
-Many of these crises have become disasters and have affected individuals, businesses, societies, even nations.
+Be it the Union Carbide gas leak in Bhopal, India in 1984, be it the Chernobyl Nuclear Leak in 1986, be it the Tsunami in 2004, be it a terrorist attack on 9/11 2001 in NY city, be it the economic meltdown post Lehman Brothers fiasco in USA, be it the invasion of Kuwait by Iraq in 1990, or be it the major oil spills in the sea - natural disasters are some of the examples of crisis the world has seen.
+Many of these crises have become disasters and have affected individuals, businesses, societies, and even nations.

 Crisis creates very intense disruptions to normal life and dangerous situations.
 If they are not managed in a timely manner, they have the potential to cause huge harm.
-Hence there is a need for not only managing such crisis effectively, but also ensuring business continuity.
+Hence, there is a need for not only managing such crisis effectively, but also ensuring business continuity.

 Organizations across the world, be it business organizations or even government organizations, they have recognized the need for Crisis Management and have put in place good crisis management plans in place.